University of California-Hastings

 Students meeting the 45 hour goal prior to graduation will be inducted into the Pro Bono Society and recognized in the graduation program.
 This achievement will also be noted on the student's transcript.
 Students who meet the aspirational goal set for practicing attorneys and provide 150 hours of pro bono services during their tenure at Hastings will be recognized at graduation and on their transcripts for Outstanding Achievement in Pro Bono.

-Community service work which is not law-related may be counted.
+Community service work which is not law-related may be counted as working with and for those in our Tenderloin Community is an important value for Hastings.
 However, the focus of the program is on encouraging students to use their legal knowledge and skills to increase access to justice.
 Thus, only 25% of the total pro bono hours for graduation recognition may be satisfied with community service work.

 Law School Public Interest Programs